MITG13/geocoding-project/rest/README.md

 ## REST Routes
 - For Infos: `GET /`
-- Get Providers `GET /getGeoCodingProviders`
+- Get Providers: `GET /getGeoCodingProviders`
-- Get Coordinates from Properties `GET /getCoords`
+- Get Coordinates from Properties: `GET /getCoords` | Parameter: `properties: { ...: ...}`
-- Get Properties from Coordinates `GET /getAddress`
+- Get Properties from Coordinates: `GET /getAddress` | Parameter: `geometry: { coordinates: [lng, lat] }`

 ## JSON Format
 Look at ./JSON.md

+## Providers
+To add new Providers, put your provider-plugin in the providers folder and restart rest-server